Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 6. Recovery Timeline: Week-by-Week

-Revision rhinoplasty recovery time is generally longer and more variable than primary surgery.
+Revision rhinoplasty recovery is generally longer and more variable than primary surgery.
 The presence of scar tissue, the use of cartilage grafts, and the extent of reconstruction all influence how quickly the result stabilizes.

 Days 1–7